praw-dev/praw/README.rst

 .. code-block:: bash

-   pip install --pre praw
+   pip install praw

-.. note:: The ``--pre`` flag is needed to install PRAW4 as it is not yet the official version.

-To install the latest development version of PRAW4 run the following instead:
+To install the latest development version of PRAW run the following instead:

 .. code-block:: bash